ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The frozen VM related configurations.
 If "library_item" is unset, then either an existing frozen VM should be specified
-by "name" of a resource pool name of Frozen VMs on every ESXi host should be specified by "resource_pool"
+by "name", or a resource pool name of frozen VMs on every ESXi host should be specified by "resource_pool".
-If "library_item" is set, then "name" must be set to indicate the name or the name prefix of the frozen VM,
+If "library_item" is set, then "name" must be set to indicate the name or the name prefix of the frozen VM.
+Either
-and "resource_pool" can be set to indicate that a set of frozen VMs should be created on each ESXi host.
+"resource_pool" should be set to indicate that a set of frozen VMs will be created on each ESXi host, Or "cluster"
+should be set to indicate that creating a single frozen VM in the vSphere cluster.

 * **Required:** Yes
 * **Importance:** High